source-academy/general/instructor/README.md

 ## Resources for instructors who use Source Academy with GitHub Classroom

-This option will be available from August 2021 onwards.
-Contest voting and Source Academy game will not be available in the Github Classroom option.

 - [Guide for authoring and managing assessments using GitHub Classroom](github/README.md)

+Note that contest voting and Source Academy game are not available in the Github Classroom option.